As an Amazon Associate we earn from qualifying purchases.

 The main issue with a White Russian cocktail is that it can be difficult to remember the proper recipe and ratios for the ingredients.
 This is a common challenge with several mixed drinks; however, an imbalanced ratio is much more noticeable with creamy drinks (especially if you are somewhat lactose intolerant, like me!).

-Our Approach to the White Russian
+My Approach to the White Russian

-To keep things really simple, we will be using all equal parts of vodka, Kahlua, and cream.
+To keep things really simple, I will be using all equal parts of vodka, Kahlua, and cream.
 This means you don’t even really need to measure anything!
 As long as you have a shot glass, you can make this White Russian cocktail recipe.

 What Makes a Good White Russian

 The best part of the White Russian is the cream over ice.
 That is what gives it all the richness that you want in a good nightcap.
-While there are definitely versions with milk or even powdered non-dairy creamer, the one we’re making is with cream.
+While there are definitely versions with milk or even powdered non-dairy creamer, the one I’m making is with cream.

-As stated, we want to keep this cocktail really simple so you can easily create it.
+As stated, I want to keep this cocktail really simple so you can easily create it.
 Tool wise, all you need is a glass (I prefer the old fashion style glass but you can do a collins or high-ball too), and something to measure evenly to deliver consistent amounts.

 The best option for measuring is a bar jigger (the hourglass shaped item with two shot measurements).
 You likely don’t have one of these, unless you make cocktails on the regular or like to collect random kitchen gadgets.
 The next best item would be a shot glass.
 If you don’t have that, a small measuring cup will work, and even in a pinch, you can use measuring spoons (you’ll just need to measure quite a few tablespoons to get a cocktail going).